 Contact: Cantor Meryl Weiner

-On select Sunday mornings we offer a speaker who addresses an area of contemporary Jewish life, identity and the Middle East.
+On select Sundays we offer a speaker who addresses an area of contemporary Jewish life, identity and the Middle East.

 This lay-led group meets each Shabbat morning before services to explore the week’s Torah and Haftarah portions.
 There are refreshments and all are welcome to attend.
 Contact: Torah Study